Zuccarello leads Rangers to 4-1 win over Senators in Game 3 (May 02, 2017) | FOX Sports

 The Rangers have won at least one game in 21 straight postseason series since being swept by New Jersey in the first round in 2006, setting a franchise record.
 The previous mark of 20 was set from the quarterfinals vs. Boston in 1970 to the quarterfinals vs. St. Louis in 1981.

-NOTES: After scoring twice in the first-round clincher against Montreal, Zuccarello had just one assist in the first two games of this series. … Zibanejad’s assist on Zuccarello’s goal was his team-high seventh point this postseason. … The Rangers have scored first in each game this series. … New York is outscoring its opponents 12-4 in the second periods this postseason. … All three regular-season meetings between the teams were decided by two goals or fewer, and Ottawa won each of the first two games of this series by one goal. … The Senators’ first eight playoff games this postseason were all decided by one goal.
+NOTES: Ryan left the game in the third period because of a lower-body injury.
+Senators forward Zack Smith (upper body) missed the final two periods. … Zibanejad’s assist on Zuccarello’s goal was his team-high seventh point this postseason. … The Rangers have scored first in each game this series. … New York is outscoring its opponents 12-4 in the second periods this postseason. … The Senators’ first eight playoff games this postseason were all decided by one goal.

 —